ImCaviar/ANDetect/tool/README.md

 <br />where [APK name] refers to the target APK and the result will be written to [output file name]

 ## Result
- 1. The APK is encrypted or not.
+<br />1.
+The APK is encrypted or not.
 <br />2.
 If encrypted, ANDetect analyzes APK by resource features and gives the name of Ad networks.
 <br />3.
 If not-encrypted, ANDetect analyzes APK by structural and semantic features and gives the name as well as version of Ad networks.